Movement

 Rolfing Movement sessions

-Entire sessions devoted to Rolfing Movement are valuablewhether
+Entire sessions devoted to Rolf Movement are valuable whether

 used stand-alone or in conjunction with structural manipulation.

-Rolfing Movement sessions can focus on any area or issue that improves
+Rolf Movement sessions can focus on any area or issue that may create long-term improvement in their

 Sessions